Pompeii (film): Critical response

-Review aggregation website Rotten Tomatoes reported that 27% of 170 critics gave the film a positive review, with an average rating of 4.40/10.
+On review aggregation website Rotten Tomatoes 27% of 170 critics gave the film a positive review, with an average rating of 4.40/10.
 The site's critics consensus reads: "This big-budget sword-and-sandal adventure lacks the energy and storytelling heft to amount to more than a guilty pleasure."
-On Metacritic the film has a weighted average score of 41 out of 100 based on 33 critics, indicating "generally unfavorable reviews".
+On Metacritic the film has a weighted average score of 41 out of 100 based on 33 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Paul W. S. Anderson's direction, while occasionally considered derivative of the storytelling methods of other blockbuster films such as Gladiator (2000) and Titanic (1997), nevertheless received some praise.
 Matt Patches, writing for Grantland, identified his work as a "labor of love" with "visionary" proportions.
 Some critics were rather favorable, as shown by Vulture's review, which summarized the film asnot a particularly original story, but it gallops along at a nice clip, with the good guys appropriately gallant and breathless and the bad guys appropriately smug and snarly ...
 And whether it's elaborate gladiatorial battles or a chariot chase through a burning city, Anderson directs with precision, rhythm, and ruthlessness – he has an eye and an ear for violence, for the visceral impact of a kill.
 At his best, he creates action sequences in which you feel anything might happen, even though you usually know how they'll turn out.
 And the ones in Pompeii are more engaging than those of any superhero movie I saw last year ...
 Meanwhile, the disaster renders the villains even pettier, and the devoted lovers even more romantic.
 That is all as it should be.
 From Bulwer-Lytton to Leone, the Pompeii story has never not been schlock: It ain't the Bible, and it ain't Homer.
 In this gorgeous, silly, exciting new version, it finds its level.
 Pompeii 3-D wants merely to entertain.
 And it does, proudly.

 Harington later joked on Saturday Night Live about the film's reception, remarking that the movie was "more of a disaster than the event it was based on."